Our Governance structure draws upon Traditional Anishinaabe Teachings of the Four Directions.

 In the event that the delegates should be in a conflict of interest situation, it will be necessary for the Governing Councils to have alternates or mechanisms to avoid compromising the guiding principals and to maintain integrity of our process.
 In the event of any serious violation of the guiding principals by any member of the executive councils shall be removed and relieved of their entrusted responsibilities by the governing councils, to up-hold the relationships of all councils involved.
 It should also be noted that any delegate should be made aware by the governing councils of these safe-guard mechanisms to avoid any misunderstandings should they arise.

-Each Governing Council shall designate the time and place of their Governance Council meetings on a monthly basis to ensure consistency based on the natural laws that govern our process.
+Each Governing Council shall designate the time and place of their Governance Council meetings on a regular basis to ensure consistency based on the natural laws that govern our process.

 As the elders have eloquently expressed, the present state of our community is one of which is filled by anger, jealousy, resentment and pain, caused and guided by an external system of governance based on greed and power that is designed to divide and conquer.
 Our people have become accustomed to this over several years of assimilation at the expense of our families and friends, who have almost become strangers to one another.
 As Anishinaabeg we were once guided by the seven natural laws that harmonized the community and where everyone had a duty and responsibility as a member of the tribe.
 It is with this, and based on the elders concerns, the seven sacred teachings should be our guiding principles of our Governance Council, and Legal and Political Council for the benefit of our future generations.
 It is our duty and responsibility.